 Lost & Found

-Don't forget your personal belongings when disembarking the bus or leaving the shelter.
-Check
+Don't forget your personal belongings when leaving the bus or shelter.

-Kingston Transit assumes no responsibility for items left behind on the bus or in bus shelters.
+Kingston Transit assumes no responsibility for items left behind on the bus or in shelters.
+Found are only kept for 30 days.